psenough/livecode.demozoo.org/README.md

-# shader_summary
+# Shader Summary

 List of shader livecoding events.

-# How to Contribute.
+## How to Contribute.

-Anybody can add an event by simply doing a Pull Request of the .json file of your event in the `/data` .
+Anybody can add an event by simply doing a Pull Request of the json file of your event in the `/data`.

+Same way to update, enrich data from an existing file, just create a Pull Request of the change.

 The json schema is available here : [./meta/event.schema.json](./meta/event.schema.json) , but you can also take any other file in [./data](./data) as a base example.

+A more readable version of the schema is avaialble here [{ROOT_GITHUBPAGE}/doc/schema.html]({ROOT_GITHUBPAGE}/doc/schema.html)

 ---